gura-lang/gura-lang.github.io/language-manual/Syntax.md

         +  -  ~  !

-  An example code of a Prefixed Unary Operator comes like `+x`.
+  An example code of a Prefixed Unary Operator comes like "`+x`".

 * **Suffixed Unary Operator** takes an input value specified before it.

         ?  ..

-  An example code of a Suffixed Unary Operator comes like `x?`.
+  An example code of a Suffixed Unary Operator comes like "`x?`".

 * **Binary Operator** takes two input values specified on both sides of them.

         +  -  *  /  %  **  ==  !=  >  <  >=  <=  <=>
         in  &  |  ^  <<  >>  ||  &&  ..  =>

-  An example code of a Binary Operator comes like `x + y`.
+  An example code of a Binary Operator comes like "`x + y`".

 See section [Operator](Operator.html) for more detail.